MahdiSaber/interview_casestudy/CHALLENGE.md

 you to use these prices.

 To complete the task, you should:
 * Implement code to return price for a given accommodation from partners 100 and 200 when requested.
-The accommodation should be unique for each advertiser.
+The accommodation should be unique for each partner.
 * Design your solution to be extensible for further use cases
 * Consider possible points of failure.